-Diversity and inclusion workshops often backfire, making matters worse instead of better because audience members feel scolded rather than engaged.
-Dr. Glick approaches executive education presuming good intentions, showing where and how bias unintentionally and subtly creeps into executive decision-making.
-Rather than blaming individuals, Dr. Glick shows how to alter organizational procedures to combat bias effectively.
-Engaging demonstrations and quizzes reveal how we all share unintended biases.
+Diversity and inclusion efforts often backfire, making matters worse instead of better because audience members feel scolded rather than engaged.
+I approach corporate education presuming good intentions, showing where and how bias unintentionally and subtly creeps into decision-making.
+Rather than blaming individuals, engaging demonstrations and quizzes show how to identify biased organizational procedures and how to alter them to combat bias.